Jabeur recalls death threats for playing tennis

 The problem was that the opponent in question was from Israel, a country which the north African nation - in solidarity with fellow Arab land Palestine - does not recognise.

-"Any form of relations with the Zionist entity, even when it comes to sports matches, is refused," the Ministry said in a statement.
+"Any form of relations with the Zionist entity, even when it comes to sports matches, is refused," the ministry said in a statement.

 "The women's national tennis team's participation in a match with the Israeli occupation entity is considered a violation of Tunisia's commitments towards the just Palestinian cause."